 Skip to Content

-When it comes to machinery guards in plastic there are several alternatives to choose from.
-We offer a wide range of transparent plastics that can be used for machinery guards such as PC, PMMA and PETG.
+When it comes to plastic machine guards, you have several options.
+We offer a wide selection of transparent plastics suitable for machine guards, such as PC, PMMA, and PETG.
 But which material is best for your project?
-In this article we will compare these three materials and discuss their properties and applications.
+This article compares these three materials, discussing their properties and applications.

-PC or polycarbonate is a very impact resistant material often used for machinery guards.
-It has a high impact rating and can withstand heavy blows without breaking.
-PC is also relatively inexpensive and easy to process which makes it a popular choice for many applications.
-However PC also has some drawbacks such as a low scratch resistance and a tendency to become yellowish over time.
+PC, or polycarbonate, is a material with very high impact resistance, often used for machine guards.
+It has high impact strength and can withstand strong impacts without breaking.
+PC is also relatively affordable and easy to process, making it a popular choice for many applications.
+However, PC also has some drawbacks, such as low scratch resistance and a tendency to yellow over time.

-PMMA or polymethyl methacrylate is a material known for its high clarity and optical quality.
-It is often used for applications where visibility is important such as display windows and lighting tubes.
-PMMA is also relatively easy to process and can be formed into complex shapes.
-However PMMA also has a low impact rating and can be sensitive to scratches and cracks.
+PMMA, or polymethyl methacrylate, is known for its high transparency and optical quality.
+It's often used in applications where visibility is important, such as display windows and light guides.
+PMMA is relatively easy to process and can be formed into complex shapes.
+However, PMMA has lower impact strength and is more susceptible to scratches.

-An important question to ask when choosing PMMA is: How important is clarity to me?
-If you need a material that is extremely clear and optically pure then PMMA is a good choice.
-But if you can accept a lower clarity then maybe PC or PETG is a better choice.
+How important is transparency to you?
+If you need a material that's extremely clear and optically pure, PMMA is a good choice.
+If you can accept lower transparency, PC or PETG might be better options.

-PETG or polyethylene terephthalate glycol is a material known for its high chemical resistance.
-It is often used for applications where the material is exposed to chemicals and cleaning agents such as in laboratory environments and process industries.
+PETG, or polyethylene terephthalate glycol, is known for its good chemical resistance.
+It's often used in environments where materials are exposed to chemicals and cleaning agents, such as in laboratory environments and process industries.
 PETG is also relatively easy to process and can be formed into complex shapes.
-However PETG also has a low impact rating and can be sensitive to UV light.
+However, PETG has lower impact strength and is more sensitive to UV light.

 Thickness Recommendations